Skip to Content

 Price

-This share class sits in the cheapest quintile of its Morningstar Category.
-Its competitive expense ratio, taken together with the fund’s People, Process, and Parent Pillars, suggests that this share class has the ability to deliver positive alpha relative to its category benchmark, leading to its Morningstar Medalist Rating of Silver.
+This share class is in the cheapest quintile of its Morningstar Category.
+Its low fee, paired with the fund’s People, Process, and Parent Pillars, suggests that this share class has the ability to deliver positive alpha compared with its category benchmark, leading to its Morningstar Medalist Rating of Silver.

 Published on